Zelibe/BellaBeat/README.md

      GROUP BY Weekday
      ORDER BY 2,3,4 DESC

-*
+*The analysis shows that Saturdays are found  to be the most active days with 244mins of combined activity(very active,fairly active and lightly active levels) and Sunday the least recorded with 208mins, The burned calories are found to be consistent daily with Sundays and Thursdays exceptions.
+Monday is found to be the most sedentary day, while Thursday is with the least.*

-Next, I identified how much sleep users get on a average by compiling the sleep data into averages by user Ids.
+Next, I identified how much sleep users get on a average by compiling the sleep data into averages by user Ids then convering minutes to hours.

      SELECT id,
      ROUND(AVG(TotalMinutes_Asleep),2) as avg_sleep_time,